Common house mosquito

-There is no limit to the number of times a mosquito can bite.
+There is no limit to the number of mosquito bites one of the insects can inflict.
 A female mosquito will continue to bite and feed on blood until she is full.
-After they have consumed enough blood, the mosquito will rest for a couple of days (usually between 2-3) before laying her eggs.
+After they have consumed enough blood, the mosquito will rest for a couple of days (usually between two to three days) before laying her eggs.
 Once this is complete she is ready to bite again.

 Like most insect bites, mosquito bites come in the form of swollen, red bumps.
 However, this can vary as different people react to mosquito bites in different ways.